 According to Dr. Amen, through the observatories in ancient Egypt, this knowledge was spread to the ‘Greek world, into the Asiatic world and the Roman world,’ resulting in the different celebrations that take place on Dec.
 25 and this is why ‘the celebration of Christmas is a potpourri of the different traditions.’

-It is the time of the year to plant the seeds of change in your
+It is the time of the year to plant the seeds of change in your spirit and to receive revelations about your life and your objectives.

 For more information about the author click here.